pyconau/2020-website/data/Page/backstage.md

 Discord is our ‘back of house’ space.
 While we’re giving you an early access invitation, the discord will only be active during tech checks, rehearsals and during the conference.
 <p style="float: left; width:40%; padding-right: 1rem; margin: 1rem">![Discord Screenshot](/assets/diagrams/discord.png)</p>

+### How do I get in to Discord?

+* Redeem your speaker ticket voucher.
+You'll have an email with the subject *[PyConline AU 2020] Your speaker ticket for PyConline AU 2020*, sent around <time datetime="2020-08-19T23:00:00+0930">Wednesday 19 August, 11pm ACST</time>.
+* At the end of that process, click the link that says *Log me in to the backstage Discord server!*

+If you have already redeemed your speaker ticket voucher, instead search your email for an email with the subject *[PyConline AU 2020] Your order*.

+### What do I need to do once I'm in?

 There are two important discord settings we’re asking you to enable for PyConline:

- * Set your server nickname to your full name (not your gamer tag).
+ * **Set your server nickname to your full name** (not your gamer tag).
 Organisers, AV volunteers and MC’s need to know who you are in discord.
- * Enable notifications just for the conference.
-Our conference team need to be able to send you notifications if you’re missing from a channel.
+ * **Enable notifications just for the conference.** Our conference team need to be able to send you notifications if you’re missing from a channel.

 You can set these settings per-server by clicking on the server name in the top left of discord.
 These won’t affect other servers you use Discord on.

+### What do I do if I need Discord help?

+* **If you can log in to Discord successfully, and the Discord server is active**, post in the **#help-me** channel.
+* **If you can't get in to Discord**, email [program@pycon.org.au](mailto:program@pycon.org.au).

 ## Tech Checks
 By now, you probably have booked your tech check.
 It is optional but we strongly recommend it - so if you’re still not booked in please check your email for a link on how to book.